barionleg/cesium.wiki.gs/JavaScript-Coding-Conventions.md

 * Use meters for distances.
 * Use radians, not degrees, for angles.
-* Use seconds for time deltas.
+* Use seconds for time durations.

 ## Constructors